The Roadmap

 Step 0: Setting Up a Computer

-To learn coding you need a computer.
+One can not learn coding without a computer.

-Any For practical advices on buying a computer, see appendix.
+For any practical advices on buying a computer, see appendix.

 A functional computer also needs an operating system.
 I recommend Linux, which is designed by and for the programmers and can greatly boost your productivity.